MicrosoftDocs/azure-stack-docs/azure-stack/includes/hci-send-logs-manually.md

 **Save logs locally**

-For troubleshooting purposes, you can save logs to a local SMB share when your Azure Stack HCI cluster isn't deployed yet or when it is already deployed but disconnected from Azure.
-For example, post-deployment, if you're normally connected but are experiencing connectivity issues, you can save logs locally to help with troubleshooting.
+You can save diagnostic logs to a local SMB share when your Azure Stack HCI cluster isn't deployed yet or it is already deployed but disconnected from Azure.

+For example, you can save diagnostic logs locally in the following scenarios:

+- To troubleshoot any validation issues that may arise during the cluster deployment process.
+- To troubleshoot your cluster when it is typically connected to Azure but experiencing connectivity issues.

 Follow these steps to collect logs and save them locally: